-Welcome to Week Thirty-Four of my Tuesday's Truths series.
+Welcome to Week Thirty-Three of my Tuesday's Truths series.
 As of today, March the twenty-first, it will be one week since the "bombogenesis" Nor'Easter, named, STELLA, hit NYC and much of the Eastern seaboard of our country.

 You can most likely imagine the consequences of a storm of such magnitude, and they pretty much left me homebound, where I spent my time making sure my avian visitors had plenty of water as well as food to eat.

-My posts that covered STELLA and her aftermath can be found here on Blogger, they mostly deal with the impact that STELLA had on my urban garden as well as my feathered friends who frequent it.
+My posts that covered STELLA and her aftermath can be found here on Blogger, they mostly deal with the impact that STELLA had on my rooftop garden as well as my feathered friends who frequent it.
 The garden is on a roof extension, and a partial view of it can be seen below,

 beneath my string lights, in an image which was taken yesterday, March the 20th, by a workman (who is named Kreshnik Vushaj).
 He is on assignment at a building two doors west of me.

 As for the photo atop this entry, of a Common Grackle, it was taken by yours truly, this past Sunday when I was in Central Park.
 That was the first time I'd been there since the storm.
 The temperatures were still cold and frozen snow covered non paves surfaces; but the sun's heat, and the antics of a lone Common Grackle warmed me up.

 The following pictures feature more views of the grackle enjoying peanuts.

 If you'd like to see more images of this bird doing activities besides having a peanut, please refer to a photo album that I created by clicking here.

 The other creature that I saw enjoying peanuts was a squirrel, as evidenced in the following pictures;